Hysteresis in the freeze-thaw cycle of emulsions and suspensions: Experimental methods

 A fixed thermal gradient over the Hele-Shaw cell, which rests on two copper blocks spaced roughly $\SI{3}{\mm}$ apart, is achieved by cooling down one side to $\left(-15\pm0.2\right)^{\circ}$C. The other side is kept at a constant temperature of $\left(18\pm0.2\right)^{\circ}$C, resulting in a thermal gradient in the order of $G \approx \SI{1e4}{\kelvin \per \meter}$.
 The temperatures on both sides are constantly monitored using thermocouples.
 The entire system is placed inside a humidity control box to prevent fog and frost formation that would obscure the view.

 Once a stable thermal gradient is reached, we trigger solidification on the cold side, leading to the formation of a planar solid-liquid interface, parallel to the temperature gradient, that will enter our field of view and will eventually reach a stable equilibrium position.
 To study the interaction of particles with an advancing solidification front, we then move the Hele-Shaw cell over the copper blocks towards the cold side at a constant velocity $V$ using a high-precision linear actuator (Physik Instrumente, M-230.25).
 The position of the planar front remains fixed in space throughout the experiments, while the ice keeps on growing.
 The approach velocity of the object towards the solidification front can then be controlled with an uncertainty of around 5\% for velocities of the order of $V \approx \SI{0.1}{\micro \meter \per \second}$, and of around 2\% for $V \approx \SI{1}{\micro \meter \per \second}$.
 We note that when viewed from the frame of reference of the Hele-Shaw cell, this is equivalent to a solidification front sweeping through the emulsion/suspension at the same velocity $V$.
-For the thawing process, a retracting, planar solidification front is achieved by moving the Hele-Shaw cell in the opposite direction, \textit{i.e.}, towards the warm side.
+Once the solidification front has swept over the particles we initiate the thawing process.
+For this, $V$ is slowly decreased to zero.
+Once the position of the front is equilibrated again, a retracting, planar solidification front is then achieved by moving the Hele-Shaw cell in the opposite direction, \textit{i.e.}, towards the warm side, at a constant velocity $V$.
 The rate at which the front advances or retracts can be altered independently, and it does not have to be the same.
+This protocol allows us to study a freeze-thaw cycle on the same particle with the same or varying freezing and thawing rates.

 Finally, snapshots are taken from above at regular intervals in the region between the two copper plates where the solidification front is located.
 A Nikon D850 camera with a long working distance lens is used for this purpose.
 The sample is illuminated with cold-LED back-lighting to avoid localised heating.